toomore/COSCUP2013Secretary-Toolkit/scripts/2022/tpl/coscup_attendee_letter.md

 ## During the Conference

+- We have ~60 talks in English or Japanese this year, check it out on the [schedule](https://coscup.org/2022/en/session) or [OPass](https://opass.app/) app.
 - [Register the Lightning talk](https://blog.coscup.org/2022/07/coscup-lightning-talk-20.html)and this year the lightning talk is only in 3 mins!! ⚡️
 - Visit [sponsors](https://coscup.org/2022/en/sponsor)(TR-309、TR-312) and community booths(TR 2F、TR-309、TR-312) to collect points using the [OPass](https://coscup.org/2022-survey/) app.
 Show your QR code from OPass app to collect points.
 Redeem your points for gifts at the COSCUP Shop(TR 3F).
 These gifts are limited quantities and when they're gone, they're gone!
 - Visit “[Volunteer Tasks](https://volunteer.coscup.org/tasks/2022)” and collect rewards.
 Or come to the Volunteer Desk(TR-309) to register as a volunteer of COSCUP 2023!
-- Go to BoF meeting rooms(TR-413-2) to find your gathering.
+- Go to [BoF/hacking room](https://docs.google.com/document/d/1Ac9VZQJXvpPoAcGJ7sZ-6mZSZp22T6ygN1X3-iH5DZ0/edit)(TR-413-2, TR-510) to find your gathering.
 Share new findings with fellow FLOSS folks.
 - There will be a small dining car(TR 1F).
 You can order a cup of nitro cold brew(NCB) coffee by private chefs.
 - My body is so tired, I need to relax more!
 You could head to [Massage Station](https://blog.coscup.org/2022/07/introducing-healing-market-with-yoga.html)(TR-515) to relax.